kos-conf/restaurant-recommender-application/README.md

 On the Confluent Cloud side, since you created all resources in an environment, you can simply delete the environment and then all resources created for this demo will be deleted (i.e., the Kafka cluster, connector, Flink compute pool, and associated API keys).

-Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `agentic-rag:
+Run the following command in your terminal to get the environment ID of the form `env-xxxxxx` corresponding to the environment named `agentic-rag`:

 ```shell
 confluent environment list